Chapter 3

 In this article, you’ll discover the key differences between both of these inventory accounting methods and which is best for your unique retail business.

-Periodic Inventory Management
+What Is Periodic Inventory Management?

 If you’re only updating your inventory and associated accounts after a specific period of time (i.e. quarterly or annually), then you’ll be using what is known as periodic inventory management.